aashiqahmed98/Speech-Recognition-PYTHON/README.md

 # Python

-My python projects
-Here i'll upload a lot about python prgms
+Here i'll upload a lot about python!